Skip to main content

 6 mentions Positive Neutral Negative

-Overall, stability reviews are mixed; while some players report a smooth experience with no technical issues, others encounter bugs such as screen resolution problems and frequent stuttering on the PC version.
-The PS4 version appears to run well even under heavy load.
+The stability of the game varies significantly across platforms; while some users report a smooth experience with no technical issues, others encounter bugs such as screen resolution problems and frequent stuttering on the PC version.
+Overall, the PS4 version appears to run well even under heavy load, but the PC version has notable stability concerns.

 • “Runs great on PS4, even with all the 'more stuff' happening.”